Baby's First Years

 Between July 2022 and August 2023, we attempted to contact all 1,000 mothers who participated in the study and successfully completed 892 assessments for Age 4.
 Data collection was timed to coincide with their children’s fourth birthdays.
 All assessments were conducted in person and interviews were conducted by telephone.

-The age 4 data is currently being processed and will be available in the future.
+The age 6 data and documentation are currently being processed and will be available in the future.

 BFY qualitative study